All Episodes

 Well, I'll tell you what.

-If Linda will agree, because I'm so busy, I will I will pay for plane tickets if both your parents will take you for you to come to New York, and you can come see the show if you want, and you could stay a couple of days in New York.
+If Linda will agree, because I'm so busy, I will pay for plane tickets if both your parents will take you for you to come to New York, and you can come see the show if you want, and you could stay a couple of days in New York.

 I just would advise you, be careful.

-Bring a hundred security guards with you.
+Bring 100 security guards with you.

-I you know, one of the things I like in my life at this point in my life, because I didn't have a lot of money for a lot of years, is I can kind of do cool things with it.
+But if they would agree to that and want to chaperone you and you want to see the city, you know, one of the things I like in my life at this point in my life, because I didn't have a lot of money for a lot of years, is I can kind of do cool things with it.

 Would you like that?